This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 You will find that the plant proliferates and requires annual repotting, allowing you to adjust your potting mix and the mini monstera plant to grow in the soil you have created.

-I would use equal parts of horticultural charcoal, coconut coir, Fir bark, perlite, and cured compost as a starter.
+As a starter, I would use equal parts of horticultural charcoal, coconut coir, Fir bark, perlite, and cured compost.
 Do not sieve the compost, making it too fine.
 If you have leaf mold, use that instead – it preserves water better.

 For Rhaphidophora Tetrasperma, use a 4-inch pot with unobstructed holes in the bottom to begin.
 Finding clear plastic pots will help you better manage water levels, which otherwise can be a guessing game, but more on later.